salemandreus/UpskillLinks/README.md

 * **Beginning to Intermediate**
   [Learn to Program in Javascript: Beginner to Pro](https://www.udemy.com/course/programming-in-javascript/) _Useful as it goes sufficiently in-depth on a lot of foundational concepts like the differences between programming languages.
-Also has a quiz after each lesson so you can test yourself._
+Also has a quiz after many of the lessons so you can test yourself._

   Format: **Udemy video course**